 A change of government or a change in the economy can affect foreign markets.
+Foreign governments may enter into economic, swap or currency agreements.
+A fund may be adversely affected by a country's withdrawal from or addition to such an agreement.
 Governments may impose exchange controls or devalue currencies.
 This would restrict the ability of a portfolio manager to withdraw investments.
 Some foreign stock markets are less liquid and more volatile than the North American markets.
 If a market has lower trading volumes, it can restrict the portfolio manager's ability to buy or sell securities.
 This increases the risk for mutual funds that invest mainly or exclusively in securities listed on foreign markets.